 A typical lease in New York is 12 months.
 Shorter term rentals are scarce but findable and often furnished, so if you are looking for temporary housing this may be an option.
-We can help anyone that is looking to rent for at least two months find their place in New York.
+We can help anyone that is looking to rent for at least four months find their place in New York.

 Local income is important to landlords in New York.
 So it really helps if you have a good job here.
 Not only do you need to show proof of US income, it often has to be around 40x the monthly rent.
 So if you are looking to rent a place for 3,000$, that means that you need to prove at least 120,000 USD of annual income from your household.
 If you do not meet these requirements, please contact us to via our contact form to see what other options you may have.